clchen-arcadia/connect-four/README.md

 # Loan Calculator

-Simple HTML app for calculating monthly payments on a loan.
+Simple web app for playing connect four.

 ## To run

-Simply download source code and open calculator.html in your browser.
+Simply download source code and open index.html in your browser.

 ## Screenshots